SauceCat/RAGS/docs/generation/ROUGE.md

 - ROUGE-SU: Skip-bigram plus unigram-based co-occurrence statistics.

 ## Limitations
+ROUGE shares BLEU's limitation of focusing on exact token matching, rather than evaluating overall semantic accuracy or meaning preservation.

 ## Calculation
 Let's go through the steps to calculate ROUGE-L with a concrete example.